top of page

 Superhero themes are more than just background music — they’re branding.
 The best ones become musical catchphrases, embedding the character into our memory with just a few notes.
 Let’s break down two perfect examples: Superman March by John Williams The new Fantastic Four theme by Michael Giacchino Both scores use melody to say the name — but in very different ways.
 Superman March – John Williams (1978) John Williams’ Superman theme is iconic, grand, and unapologetically he

-Jul 26, 20252 min read
+Jul 26, 2025

-3 Epic Chord Progressions That Define Modern Film Scoring
+3 Cinematic Chord Progressions for Film Scoring

-Jul 21, 20252 min read
+Jul 21, 2025

 The Social Network: How Reznor & Ross Use Pulses, Noise, and Ambient Beds to Build Psychological Tension